glatorre/webinos-iot-driver-arDrone/README.md

-webinos driver 4 drone
+webinos-iot-driver-arDrone
 ======================

-A driver that exposes the AR drone as an actuator on a webinos-pzp.
+A driver to control the Parrot ardrone2.0 copter.